I-9 & E-Verify

 The U.S. Department of Homeland Security is working to stop unauthorized employment.
 By using E-Verify to determine the employment eligibility of their employees, companies become part of the solution in addressing this problem.

-Employment eligibility verification is good business and it’s the law.
+Employment eligibility verification is not only good business — it’s the law.

 WHO USES E-VERIFY?

-More than 409,000 employers, large and small, across the United States use E-Verify to check the employment eligibility of their employees, with about 1,300 new businesses signing up each week.
+More than 409,000 employers across the United States use E-Verify to check the employment eligibility of their employees, with about 1,300 new businesses signing up each week.

 While participation in E-Verify is voluntary for most businesses, some companies may be required by state law or federal regulation to use E-Verify.
 For example, most employers in Arizona and Mississippi are required to use E-Verify.
 E-Verify is also mandatory for employers with federal contracts or subcontracts that contain the Federal Acquisition Regulation E-Verify clause.